mattermost/docs/source/administration/incident-response-application.rst

   ]

 .. tip::
-  If the ``create_channel`` action attempts to create a channel that already exists, the workflow fails to continue as it's unable to create that said channel.
+  If the ``create_channel`` action attempts to create a channel that already exists, the workflow fails as it is unable to create a channel duplicate of one that already exists.

-  Therefore, it is highly recommended that you use instance template variables to define ``channel_name`` and ``channel_displayname`` parameters to avoid non-unique channel names.
-For instance, if you define the channel name to be ``system-incident-{{.Instance.Number}}`` such as in the app workflow JSON example above, channels are created with names ``system-incident-1``, ``system-incident-2``, and so forth, avoiding duplicate names.
+  It is highly recommended that you use instance template variables to define ``channel_name`` and ``channel_displayname``.
+For instance, defining the channel name in your workflow as``system-incident-{{.Instance.Number}}`` will create channels with names ``system-incident-1``, ``system-incident-2``each time the workflow runs, thereby ensuring unique names and preventing duplicate names.

 Add Users to Channel (type: ``add_users_channel``)
 **************************************************************